Who is Martin Luther King Jr. to us, 50 years later?

 I was born after key victories of the civil rights movement, such as the landmark Brown v.
 Board of Education decision in 1954 and the Civil Rights Act of 1964.
 So when I visited the National Civil Rights Museum in Memphis recently, I received a powerful re-education that left me with pride and shame at this period of our nation's history.
 It was also hard to escape mirrors of today's struggles -- police brutality in cities, marches (in Charlottesville, Virginia, and elsewhere) that protest integration, and the slow cultural acceptance of equal rights and access.
 The museum tour ends at the room and balcony in which Martin Luther King Jr. was assassinated 50 years ago, adding to the sense that the work to advance racial equality remains undone.

 Today, the struggles continue.
 Too many people remain on the margins of a dynamic American economy.
-While black employment levels have improved, income and education disparities between black and white Americans remain stark.
-And if that isn't somber enough, new research points to race as an even more powerful indicator than family wealth in explaining the divergent economic outcomes of black and white males.
-Meanwhile, many black Americans still live in racially segregated neighborhoods that are increasingly located far from centers of new job growth.
+While black employment levels

+have improved, income and education disparities between black and white Americans remain stark.
+And if that isn't somber enough, new research

+points to race as an even more powerful indicator than family wealth in explaining the divergent economic outcomes of black and white males.
+Meanwhile, many black Americans still live in racially segregated neighborhoods

 The failure to address de facto segregation is not simply bad for humanity, it's also a major risk to American competitiveness.
 The strength of the modern economy depends on our collective ability to achieve innovation and inclusion in an era of rapid digitalization and demographic change.
-Yet, black and Hispanic workers are currently underrepresented in the fast-growing tech sector in nearly every metro area in the country, particularly in computer and math occupations, while a majority of Americans under the age of 18 will be nonwhite by the next presidential election.
+Yet, black and Hispanic workers

+are currently underrepresented in the fast-growing tech sector in nearly every metro area in the country, particularly in computer and math occupations, while a majority of Americans under the age of 18 will be nonwhite by the next presidential election.

 Given these challenges, employers, business leaders and economic developers are finding their way in the 21st century to the table long ago set by social justice advocates, neighborhood activists and educators such as King.
 Their engagement is critical as they hire, make investments and influence the priorities shaping community life.
 Motivated not by compassion -- although that is crucial -- these relative newcomers are driven by the imperative to foster continuous invention, seize new market opportunities and stay globally competitive.
-And a growing number are realizing that an economy that excludes people and perpetuates inequalities carries deep market costs, resulting in billions in lost regional income, insufficient talent and entrepreneurs to fuel local industries, and outmigration of firms and people to other regions.
+And a growing number are realizing that an economy that excludes people and perpetuates inequalities carries deep market costs, resulting in billions in lost regional income

-What's encouraging is that across the country, from San Diego to Indianapolis, and Chicago to Minneapolis, business leaders are embracing inclusive economic growth, leading or convening diverse coalitions to advance regional priorities that help under-represented people gain relevant skills, start and grow new businesses, and afford homes in neighborhoods with good jobs and schools.
+, business leaders are embracing inclusive economic growth, leading or convening diverse coalitions

+to advance regional priorities that help under-represented people gain relevant skills, start and grow new businesses, and afford homes in neighborhoods with good jobs and schools.
 These regional commitments are key to ensuring that American prosperity comes not from the fruits of the few but from the untapped potential of more people, more firms and more communities participating in economic success.

-Just weeks before his death, at a rally for sanitation workers in Memphis, King recognized that the achievement of equal rights under the law had not resulted in economic equality when he exclaimed, "What does it profit a man to be able to eat an integrated lunch counter if he doesn't earn enough money to buy a hamburger and a cup of coffee?"
+for sanitation workers in Memphis, King recognized that the achievement of equal rights under the law had not resulted in economic equality when he exclaimed, "What does it profit a man to be able to eat an integrated lunch counter if he doesn't earn enough money to buy a hamburger and a cup of coffee?"
 Fifty years later, we still struggle to see economic inclusion as a shared value, rather than a program, that must permeate individual mindsets, organizational missions, broader collaborations and systemic reforms.
 But that is what's required if the United States is to live up to its aspirations of being a place of widespread opportunity and cutting-edge innovation.

 Amy Liu is a vice president at the Brookings Institution and director of its metropolitan policy program.